mejazgithub/login_and_signup/README.md

 # login_and_signup using django rest framework

-It is a complete standard implementation of API's for User registration and Login with API key authentication and access token authentication using rest_framework, rest_framework_simple_jwt and rest_framework_apikey.
+APIs of User registration and Login with API key authentication and access token authentication using rest_framework, rest_framework_simple_jwt and rest_framework_apikey.